JayiceZ/jayicez.github.io/content/pages/about.md

 date: 2019-08-11 10:14:48
 comments: false
 ---
-Hi.
+Hi,

 I'm `Jayice`.

 `Jayice` means nothing, when i was a kid, i was struggling with how to name my game role, so i typed at random on my keyboard, then `Jayice` appeared.

-I’m passionate about coding who specializes in database and distributed system.
+I’m passionate about coding and specialize in database and distributed system.
+(Maybe temporarily, :D

+Also I am a landscape photography enthusiast，dream to travel around the world and take wonderful photos.

 Focus on (technical)
 - Database